balena-io-experimental/text2speech/README.md

 ## How it works

-This demo uses Google's TTS endpoint to get an MP3 audio stream of the supplied text.
+This demo uses Google's Text-To-Speech endpoint to get an MP3 audio stream of the supplied text.
-Then it uses the `node-lame` module to decode the MP3 stream to raw audio and finally passes the raw audio stream to `node-speaker` which will play it using the RaspberryPi's soundcard.
+Then it uses the `node-lame` module to decode the MP3 stream to raw audio and finally passes the raw audio stream to `node-speaker` which plays it using the RaspberryPi's soundcard.

 ## How to use